Alcanivorax borkumensis: Metabolism

 A. borkumensis primarily uses alkanes as its source of energy/carbon, but it can use a few other organic compounds.
 Unlike most other cells, it cannot consume more common substances such as sugars or amino acids as a source of energy.
 This is due to the lack of genes that code for active or passive carbohydrate transporters, hence the inability to consume monomeric sugars.

 In a A. borkumensis, a number of different enzymes are tasked with oxidizing alkane molecules.
 The aerobic metabolism of alkanes is carried out through the terminal alkane oxidation pathway, where monooxygenases initiate the oxidation of terminal carbons.
 This sequential pathway first produces alcohols, then alcohol and aldehyde dehydrogenases, and ultimately aldehydes and fatty acids, respectively.

 Following an oil spill, huge imbalances in the carbon/nitrogen and carbon/phosphorus ratios can be observed.
 For this, A. borkumensis have a myriad of transport proteins that allow fast uptake of key nutrients that are limiting in the environment.
 To increase the growth rate of a population of A. borkumensis bacteria, phosphorus and nitrogenous compounds can be added to the environment.
 These substances act as a fertilizer for the bacteria and help them grow at an increased rate.

 A. borkumensis and biosurfactants

 When A. borkumensis bacteria use alkanes or pyruvate as their source of energy, each cell forms a biosurfactant.
 A biosurfactant is an extra layer of material that forms along the cell membrane.
 The substances that make up the biosurfactant of A. borkumensis can reduce the surface tension of water, which helps with the degradation of oil.
+The main compound is a glycine glucolipid, which is formed by the activity of a nonribosomal peptide synthetase that catalyzes the synthesis of the aglycone (tetra-D-3-hydroxydecanoyl-glycine), and a glycosyltransferase adding a glucose moiety.

 They are also emulsifiers, which further serve to create the oil/water emulsion, making oil more soluble.
 A. borkumensis forms a biofilm around an oil droplet in seawater and proceeds to use biosurfactants and metabolism to degrade the oil into a water-soluble substance.